hanxinzhang/dst/README.md

 | M, 41–60      | 66,205,024     | 70,589,479     |
 | F, 61–        | 33,281,829     | 35,507,396     |
 | M, 61–        | 28,399,046     | 30,241,444     |

+## Cost of daylight saving time

+The elevation of relative risks translate to around

+* 3700 more diagnoses of hypertensive diseases,
+* 1400 more attacks of other forms of heart disease, and
+* 700 more attacks of ischemic heart diseases in people older than 60,
+* 400 more behavioral and emotional disorders for 11–20 y/o,
+* 200 more diagnoses of noninfective enteritis and colitis in 21–40 y/o,